Skin Cancer and Melanoma

 About Skin Cancer & Melanoma

-Skin cancer is currently the most common type of cancer.
+Skin Cancer and Melanoma is currently the most common type of cancer.
 Its incidence has strongly risen over the past few decades, now accounting for one in every three newly diagnosed cases of cancer worldwide.

 The disease appears when cancerous cells develop on the skin and in the various layers of skin tissue.